 In fact, another creation of Facebook, the Oculus Quest - a VR set intended for gaming - has already been sold out for weeks in most of the stores due to the high demand.
 Though, currently, the VR sets are mostly used for gaming, this clearly demonstrates that people are hungry for this kind of brand new and exciting experience.
 Besides, just recently Facebook Connect introduced the "Infinite Office"— "a collection of new capabilities designed to create a virtual office space that will feel more productive and flexible."

-It's crucial to take into account the fact that mixed reality, VR or AR will not instantly replace desktop and mobile future banking solutions.
+It's crucial to take into account the fact that banking in Metaverse, VR or AR will not instantly replace desktop and mobile future banking solutions.
 That's why VR/AR design products should be easily adaptable for online multi-channel use.

-The first mixed-reality future banking concept that includes virtual reality banking, augmented reality banking, tablet, desktop, wearable and mobile banking by UXDA
+The first Metaverse future banking concept that includes virtual reality banking, augmented reality banking, tablet, desktop, wearable and mobile banking by UXDA

-How exactly VR/AR could impact the digital banking customer experience
+How exactly virtual reality in financial services could impact the customer experience

-By blending the physical and the virtual world with augmented reality, mixed reality banking overcomes the limitations of a physical screen, bringing finances closer to the user.
+By blending the physical and the virtual world with augmented reality, banking in Metaverse overcomes the limitations of a physical screen, bringing finances closer to the user.

 AR banking expands the opportunities an interface can provide to ensure the fastest and most convenient banking experience of the future.

 To create well-functioning future banking solutions, the technology behind VR/AR needs to be properly developed .
 But, the main success factor is still all about the user experience the solution provides.
-Here is how VR/AR features would affect the user expectations, needs and behavior in mixed reality.
+Here is how VR/AR features would affect the user expectations, needs and behavior in Metaverse.

 Overstepping the limitations of the screen